 Columbia College is a member of the MOBIUS Consortium.
-This membership provides Columbia College students taking classes at a Missouri location or residing in Missouri access to more than 29 million items in more than 77 academic, special or public libraries.
+This membership provides Columbia College students access to more than 29 million items in more than 77 academic, special or public libraries.
 Students can borrow books by using the MOBIUS online catalog or visiting a participating library.